Common questions around cat cancer

 Is it difficult to tell what type of cancer a cat has contracted?

-Sometimes it’s unclear what’s wrong with your fury friend but taking a sample for biopsy will usually inform a vet what you are dealing with.
+Sometimes it’s unclear what’s wrong with your furry friend, but taking a sample for biopsy will usually inform a vet what you are dealing with.
 Where the source of the complaint is less than clear, additional testing may be required to determine the type of cancer.
 This course of action might be expensive but necessary for a firm prognosis to be given.

 Are some breeds more susceptible to cancers than others?